1st/python-on-macos/README.md

-How to setup python environment on Mac
+How to setup python environment on macOS
 =============